-Johan Hansson explains why it is important, when performing any exercise, to ensure you prevent injury, work the correct muscles and have a proper diet.
+Johan Hansson explains why it is critical to prevent injury, work the correct muscles, and have a proper diet when performing any exercise.

-No matter what your goals are; you will stray further from them if you injure yourself.
+Regardless of your goals, you will stray further from them if you injure yourself.
 If you feel like something is off, stop the exercise.
-Always research the proper way to perform the exercise or ask someone knowledgeable if you are hesitant.
-A very simple exercise can quickly turn bad, even fatal, when performed incorrectly.
-Having some basic knowledge about the human anatomy will help you understand how your muscles and joints work together, reducing the chances of you injuring yourself.
+Always research the proper way to perform the exercise or ask someone knowledgeable.
+A simple exercise can quickly turn bad, even fatal, when performed incorrectly.
+Having some basic knowledge about human anatomy will help you understand how your muscles and joints work together, reducing the chances of injuring yourself.

 Work the proper muscle

-If you are performing a biceps curl; work the biceps.
-Before you start an exercise ask yourself what part you are trying to put stress on.
-If your goal is to stress out the biceps, then make sure that the arrow hits the target.
-A common mistake when performing isolation exercises is choosing a too heavy weight and it soon becomes more of a compound exercise as you have to use other parts of your body to support the muscle originally targeted.
+Before you start any exercise, ask yourself what part you are trying to stress.
+If you are performing a biceps curl, work the biceps.
+If your goal is to emphasise the biceps, make sure that the arrow hits the target.
+A common mistake when performing isolation exercises is choosing a too heavyweight.
+It soon becomes more of a compound exercise as you have to use other parts of your body to support the initially targeted muscle.
 Always work yourself up in weights, or you will soon find yourself working yourself down.

 Set up a proper diet

-With good and proper food come positive results and – you guessed it; with a bad diet comes bad results.
 Food is the fuel for our body and when living an active lifestyle has to take even more place and become an even more central part of our lives.
+With good and proper food come positive results and – you guessed it; with a lousy diet comes terrible consequences.
 I have had several clients who never achieved their goals until they made an appropriate change in their diet – even when having an excellent training regimen.

 About the Author